Adult & Pediatric Dermatology

 Offering medical and cosmetic dermatology and skin care appointments for adults and children in Danbury, New Milford, Ridgefield, Norwalk, Stamford and throughout Fairfield & Litchfield Counties

 Our Dermatology practice is a welcoming, patient-centered practice that specializes in all of your family’s skin care needs from head to toe.
-Board-certified Dermatologists Dr. Rand Werbitt, Dr. Dmitriy Timerman, Dr. Kenneth Egan and Beth Porzio, APRN, excel in general medical, surgical and cosmetic dermatology for patients of all ages.
+Board-certified Dermatologists Dr. Rand Werbitt, Dr. Dmitriy Timerman, Dr. Kenneth Egan, Dr. Kenneth Helmandollar, and APRNs Olena Andikyan & Beth Porzio, excel in general medical, surgical and cosmetic dermatology for patients of all ages.
 Their expertise allows them to not only diagnose and treat complex skin conditions, but also to improve the appearance and condition of the skin in patients of all ages.

 Our dermatologists take pride in personally examining and treating you, answering all of your questions, providing high-quality dermatologic care, and above all, treating each and every patient with individuality and respect.